 Once you complete the Store Setup Checklist (or choose to hide it), it will be replaced by the Store management widget, which contains useful links to most of the most used WooCommerce pages for managing your store.

 Reusing the setup wizard ↑ Back to top

-If you want to enable or disable the store profiler, the checklist, or even the whole setup wizard, you can do it through the Help panel that’s available in some WooCommerce pages.
+If you would like to run the Profile Setup Wizard again, or enable/disable the Task List, you can do it through the Help panel that’s available in some WooCommerce pages.

-- Go to any of the WooCommerce page in the WordPress Admin.
+- Go to any of the WooCommerce pages in the WordPress Admin.